- 60% of U.S. consumers say they visit physical stores less than before the pandemic

 - Automate tracking: Nearly all shoppers say they want to be able to track shipments from purchase to delivery.
 Be sure to share tracking links with buyers immediately after the sale, which can be sent by triggered email from your eCommerce platform.
 If your eCommerce site lacks this capability, shipping platforms like Easyship make it easy to automate this key customer outreach and keep customers happy.
 If you do, you can redirect shoppers to a personalized, professionally designed tracking page instead of the clunky courier website.

-- Fix delivery issues fast: Some 5-15% of shipments get lost, stolen or damaged transit.
+- Fix delivery issues fast: Some 5-15% of shipments get lost, stolen, or damaged transit.
 When this happens, it’s important to be responsive to customers and remedy the situation at once.
-Since couriers can take days to locate packages, it’s best to resend the item.
-For best results, send the replacement via an expedited service to show customers you care.
+Since couriers can take days to locate packages, resending the item is best.
+For best results, send the replacement via expedited service to show customers you care.

 Takeaway: Quality shipping is the end cap on a satisfying and retentive customer experience.

 Returns: The New Pillar of eCommerce Customer Service

 Returns are increasingly prevalent in coronavirus-era shopping, making them a vital service channel for merchants.
 In 2020, US consumers returned a staggering $428 billion of goods for a return rate of 10.6%, according to McKinsey.
 Nearly a quarter of returns volume was from eCommerce.